-Government studies show the frequency of children, most under two, almost all under ten, that are deliberately burned by their caregivers.
+Government studies show 10 to 25% of burned children, most under two, almost all under ten, that are deliberately burned by their caregivers.
 It is striking in that it gives clear definition & how to interpret a child’s burns.

 This is perhaps a more technical/professional piece than is usually found here, but I think it is important and might serve as reference to people you know in the social service or medical fields.

 It explains how to distinguish between accidental burns and deliberate burns.
 I found it to be a complete and important investigation of this serious and not often discussed type of abuse.

 One of my first cases was a baby in a very dysfunctional home that had been terribly scalded in a bathtub.
 The skin on the bottom half of her body had suffered third degree burns in a bathtub of 161 degree water.
 A very painful experience for the baby that would be with her for her life (her legs and bottom would be scarred forever).

 The only positive was in this sad case was a firm that specialized in burns that recovered substantial damages for the child against the landlord that had ignored frozen cold water pipes and turned the hot water heater to a scalding temperature.
 One boy’s story

 Title: Burn Injuries in Child Abuse